microsoft/PowerToys/doc/devdocs/localization.md

     ]
 }
 ```
 The rest of the steps depend on the project type and are covered in the sections below.
-The steps to add the localized files to the MSI can be found [here](#Enabling-localized-MSI-for-a-new-project).
+The steps to add the localized files to the MSI can be found in [Enabling localized MSI for a new project](#Enabling-localized-MSI-for-a-new-project).

 ### C++
 C++ projects do not support `resx` files, and instead use `rc` files along with `resource.h` files.
 The CDPX pipeline however doesn't support localizing `rc` files and the other alternative they support is directly translating the resources from the binary which makes it harder to maintain resources.
 To avoid this, a custom script has been added which expects a resx file and converts the entries to an rc file with a string table and adds resource declarations to a resource.h file so that the resources can be compiled with the C++ project.